Samuel Sejjaaka: Professional career

 In May 2019, Dr. Sejjaaka was appointed by The Minister of Finance Matia Kasaija, to chair the inaugural seven member Investment Advisory Committee (IAC) of the Petroleum Fund, a requirement under section 66 of the Public Finance Management Act (PFMA) 2015.
-The major role of the Committee is to advise on the investments to be made under the Petroleum Revenue Investment Reserve (PRIR).
-The Committee is part of the governance framework that will ensure that the proceeds from oil and gas, being a non-renewable resource are wisely invested in accordance with international best practice and to the benefit of the current and future generations.
+The major role of the committee is to advise on the investments to be made under the Petroleum Revenue Investment Reserve (PRIR).
+The committee is part of the governance framework that will ensure that the proceeds from oil and gas, being a non-renewable resource are wisely invested in accordance with international best practice and to the benefit of the current and future generations.

-In January 2022, Dr. Sejjaaka was appointed Board Chairman of Daily Monitor/Monitor Publications, the largest independent newspaper in Uganda, additionally, he was appointed as a Non-Executive Director of Nation Media Group, a media conglomerate, based in Nairobi, Kenya and whose shares are listed on the Nairobi Stock Exchange and are cross-listed on the Uganda Securities Exchange, with a controlling interest in Monitor Publications.
+In January 2022, Dr. Sejjaaka was appointed board chairman of Daily Monitor/Monitor Publications, the largest independent newspaper in Uganda, additionally, he was appointed as a Non-Executive Director of Nation Media Group, a media conglomerate, based in Nairobi, Kenya and whose shares are listed on the Nairobi Stock Exchange and are cross-listed on the Uganda Securities Exchange, with a controlling interest in Monitor Publications.

+In July 2026, Dr. Sejjaaka was appointed as a Non-Executive Director to the Board of Directors of NIC Holdings Limited, a prominent insurance and financial services company listed on the Uganda Securities Exchange.
+His appointment, which was officially ratified by shareholders during the company’s 25th Annual General Meeting on July 31, 2026, followed a major corporate restructuring driven by the entry of Cornerstone Asset Managers.
+Representing the incoming local institutional investor, Professor Sejjaaka joins the leadership team to help guide the strategic turnaround and growth of the insurer as it transitions back to fully Ugandan ownership.

 His working experience includes over 25 years in public finance management and systems design.
 He worked with the Ministry of Finance, Planning and Economic Development as a financial and fiscal systems consultant in the areas of public expenditure, budget management, and fiscal policy planning.
 He has also worked as a financial consultant and auditor for public sector and private sector organizations for over twenty-five years.